Ruach, in the King James Version of the Bible, is translated air, breath, wind, mind, and spirit. Let’s begin to see their relationship.

 Today we’re going to limit ourselves to beginning to comprehend what the ruach is.
-Strong’s 7307 gives us direction but we need to see what the Bible really says.
-This is a key subject and we cannot leave it to conjecture or imprecision.
+Strong’s H7307 gives us direction, but we need to see what the Bible says; this is a crucial subject and we cannot leave it to conjecture or imprecision.

 Firstly, ruach has a PHYSICAL representation

 The Bible compares ruach to breath, wind, and tempest, old English for a storm.
 Here are some verses indicating this visible, concrete comparison.

 Job 12:10 In whose hand is the soul (nefesh) of every living thing, and the breath (ruach) of all mankind.